Wickette/wickettes_blog/README.md

   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
   https://opensource.org/licenses/MIT

-  #Wickettes Blog

   ## Description
   Blog style website created using MERN stack.
 User is able to login using context API, create/edit/delete/update blog posts.
 See blog posts from other users   without the ability to update/delete.
+  ** Currently a WIP see [Ice-Box](#ice-box) and project kanban board for more information

   * [Installation](#installation)
   * [Ice-Box](#ice-box)